Beast Creative Agency

 Here’s the thing: Google Shopping ads don’t work like traditional search campaigns.
 You can’t bid on keywords or write custom ad copy.
 Instead, Google pulls everything from your product feed—titles, descriptions, prices, images, and availability.
 This means your product feed becomes your entire advertising strategy.

 The stakes are high.
 Google Shopping ads typically drive 60-80% of retail search ad clicks, and CPG brands that get their feeds right see average ROAS improvements of 150-300% compared to poorly optimized competitors.
+To put this in context, Google Shopping is just one piece of a larger paid channel strategy for CPG brands that also includes social, display, and programmatic advertising.

 Product Feed Optimization: The Foundation of Success